AlwynGrant/AlwynGrant/README.md

 ### Hey there, welcome! 👋

-I'm a software engineer looking to join a collaborative team of like-minded engineers!
+I'm a software engineer looking to join a collaborative team and create and ship impactful features!

 #### About me: